joewillsher/Vist/VHIR/README.md

 ## VHIR: Vist’s high level intermediate representation

 VHIR is the representation used to lower the AST to LLVM IR code.
-It solves the p
+It bridges the gap between the AST and LLVM IR and is designed to more fluently reflect Vist’s type system & define the built in instructions it relies on.

+# Example
 ```
 func @add : (%Int64, %Int64) -> %Int64 {
 #entry(%a: %Int64, %b: %Int64):